KoketsoL/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This is a script that lists all local variables and environment variables, and functions\
 This is a script that creates a new local variable\
 This is a script that creates a new global variable\
+This is a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line\